fodiloglu-a/fodiloglu-a/README.md

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [mutalip.fodiloglu@gmail.com](mailto:mutalip.fodiloglu@gmail.com)
 * 🚀  I'm currently working on ENOCA COMPANY
-* 🧠  I'm learning Java Programming Language
+* 🧠  I am continuously developing myself in the fields of Java, Hybris, and E-commerce.
 * 🤝  I'm open to collaborating on Java Developer

 <a href="https://www.twitter.com/@FodilOgluu" target="_blank" rel="noreferrer"><img